Pochaiv Lavra: Between Poland and Russia

 In 1795 in result of the Third Partition of Poland, Volhynia became a part of the Russian Empire.
 Although a reversion of Greek Catholics to Russian Orthodoxy began, the Russian Imperial authorities did not immediately push this to confiscate the property of those who chose not to do so.
 Moreover, the typography and religious schools in the monastery continued to use Latin whilst the main language of communication was Polish.
 Nevertheless, the first Russophilic tendencies demonstrated themselves at that time.

-Within thirty years of the division of Poland, the Orthodox Bishop of Volhynia, Stephan wrote to Emperor Alexander I seeking to have the Pochayiv Monastery turned over to the Russian Orthodox Church in 1823, but his request was initially overruled.
-However it was only nine years later, in 1831, after the Greek-Catholic support for the November Uprising, that Nicholas I of Russia ordered the cloister be given to the adherents of the Russian Orthodox Church; the monastery was reconsecrated as an Orthodox entity under the communion of the Moscovite Patriarchy on 10 October of that year (thereby ending 110 years of Greek-Catholic monastic life).
+Within thirty years of the division of Poland, the Orthodox Bishop of Volhynia, Stephan wrote to Emperor Alexander I seeking to have the Pochaiv Monastery turned over to the Russian Orthodox Church in 1823, but his request was initially overruled.
+However it was only nine years later, in 1831, after the Greek-Catholic support for the November Uprising, that Nicholas I of Russia ordered the cloister be given to the adherents of the Russian Orthodox Church.
+The monastery was reconsecrated as an Orthodox entity under the communion of the Moscovite Patriarchy on 10 October 1831, ending 110 years of Greek-Catholic monastic life.

 Two years later, in 1833, the Russian Church accorded the status of lavra upon the monastery, even though it had been a lavra during the time of the Basilians.
-It also beacem the summer residence for the Russian Orthodox bishops of Volhynia.
-Towards the end of the 19th century, Pochayiv became a mecca of Orthodox pilgrims from across the Russian empire and the Balkans.
-Its politically symbolic image as a western forepost of imperial Orthodoxy (being only several kilometres from the Greek-Catholics in Austrian-ruled Galicia) was widely used in propagating Pan-slavism.
+It also became the summer residence for the Russian Orthodox bishops of Volhynia.
+Towards the end of the 19th century, Pochaiv became a mecca of Orthodox pilgrims from across the Russian empire and the Balkans.
+Its politically symbolic image as a western forepost of imperial Orthodoxy (being only several kilometres from the Greek Catholics in Austrian-ruled Galicia) was widely used in propagating Pan-slavism.

+In the early 20th century the monastery became one of the main centres of Black Hundreds movement in the Russian Empire.
+Its printing house produced numerous propaganda publications supporting Russian nationalism, but at the same time contributed to the spread of knowledge about the history of Ukraine.
+Pochaiv archimandrite Vitaliy (Maksymenko), a member of the monarchist Union of the Russian People, was a key figure in the establishment of a memorial to Bohdan Khmelnytskyi's Cossacks, which was constructed in 1914 at the field of the 1651 Battle of Berestechko.